-If your environment uses a Windows Server 2016 host or cluster, you can complete Full and Incremental Backups.
+- The behavior of unsupported characters is unpredictable. - If your environment uses a Windows Server 2016 host or cluster, you can complete Full, Incremental, and Differential Backups.
 A Full Backup performs a complete backup of the set of items that have been selected.
-An Incremental Backup backs up the set of items that have been selected since the most recent Full Backup or Incremental Backup.
-The plug-in takes advantage of RCT, which ensures that only the blocks that have changed since the initial Full or the last Incremental Backup are sent to the current Incremental Backup stream.
+An Incremental Backup backs up the set of items that have changed since the last backup.
+A Differential Backup backs up the items that have changed since the last Full Backup.
+The plug-in takes advantage of RCT, which tracks the changed blocks.